Acyclotopes and Tocyclotopes: Introduction

+The generators $\bA_G = [ \be_j - \be_k : \, jk \in E ]$ of the acyclotope for an ordinary graph $\graph = (V, E)$ form a subset of a root system of type A, and consequently, the acyclotope is a Minkowski summand of the permutahedron; the graphic arrangement, in parallel, arises from a subset of a root system of type~A.

+Some combinatorial data of these hyperplane arrangements such as the number of regions, can be studied in terms of (signed) graphs \cite{zaslavskygeometryrootsystems,ZasGre}.
+Signed graphs were introduced as a combinatorial model for subsets of root systems in Coxeter type B/C/D. They originated in the social sciences and have found applications also in biology, physics, computer science, and economics; see \cite{zaslavsky2012mathematical} for a comprehensive bibliography.

-We now give some basic definitions and state our main results and where to find them.
-A \Def{signed graph} $\sgraph = (\ugraph,\sigma)$ consists of a graph $\ugraph = (V,E)$ and a signature $\sigma$ that assigns each link and loop of $\ugraph$ either $+$ or $-$.
-The underlying graph $\ugraph$ may have multiple edges and, besides the usual links and loops, also halfedges (with only one endpoint) and loose edges (no endpoints), though the latter play no role in our work.
-An ordinary graph can be realized by a signed graph all of whose edges are labelled with~$+$.
-Signed graphs originated in the social sciences and have found applications also in biology, physics, computer science, and economics; see \cite{zaslavsky2012mathematical} for a comprehensive bibliography.
+A \Def{signed graph} $\sgraph = (\ugraph,\sigma)$ consists of a graph $\ugraph = (V,E)$ and a signature $\sigma$.
+In the underlying graph $\ugraph$, the edge set $E$ may contain besides the usual, potentially multiple, links (two distinct endpoints) and loops (two endpoints that are the same), also halfedges (with only one endpoint) and loose edges (no endpoints), though the latter play no role in our work.
+The signature $\sigma$ assigns each link and loop of $\ugraph$ either $+$ or $-$.
+An ordinary graph can be realized by a signed graph all of whose edges are labeled with~$+$.